-When I was pregnant with Eldest, my doctor looked at my feet and essentially said that I was built for breeding (I guess the bone structure that gave me size 10 feet also allowed ample pelvic space to grow and deliver babies).
-When Eldest was born – after 15 hours of active labor, so clearly I wasn’t built for quick deliveries – one of the first things I noticed about him was the size of his feet.
+When pregnant with Eldest, my doctor looked at my feet and essentially said that I was built for breeding (apparently the bone structure that gave me size 10 feet also provided ample pelvic space to grow and deliver babies).
+When Eldest was born after 15 hours of active labor (clearly I wasn’t built for quick deliveries), one of the first things I noticed about him was the size of his feet.
 They say you can tell how big a puppy is going to be by the size of their paws.
 My reaction at Eldest’s feet was that he would be big.

 Both my boys have always been near the top of the growth charts.
 Eldest is now 6’5” and Youngest will probably catch up with me before he leaves middle school.
 I may have been built for breeding, but I was also built for boys.

 Don’t get me wrong.
 If God had given us a girl, I would love her completely.
 I love the week my nieces spend with us each summer.
 It was fun thinking of Eldest’s date for Homecoming as we looked at corsages and I bought him a tie.
 But there is something about boys.

 I’ve always been athletic.
 In fifth grade, I wanted to play flag football but was told girls must be cheerleaders (therefore a cheerleader for two years).
 In college, we had season tickets to Gopher basketball and football.
 Many Sunday afternoons have been spent watching NASCAR and the Packers (I even loved them in the late 80’s and early 90’s when it was beyond painful to be a Packer fan – maybe this is what nurtured my sense of hope).
 As the boys grew, we have done swimming lessons, t-ball, basketball, football, volleyball, track, and who knows what else.
 I have been to more practices, scrimmages, games and meets than I ever had of my own.